What’s the Difference Between Wasps and Hornets?

 Diet

 Diet is another unique difference between Wasps and hornets.
-Adult hornets get most of their nutrition from plant materials and have a particular fondness for sweet items such as nectar, sap, rotten fruits, and manufactured sugary foods.
+Adult hornets get most of their nutrition from plant materials and are fond of sweet items such as nectar, sap, rotten fruits, and manufactured sugary foods.

 They will also hunt down and consume other insects, which they will then use to feed their young.
 The hosts’ bodies are the first meals consumed by parasitic species, which is where the larvae develop.